|SS-Sturmbannführer Vinzenz Kaiser on his Knight's Cross award ceremony|

 |SS-Obersturmbannführer Otto Kumm congratulates Zenz Kaiser|

 In June 1944, the hard frontline veteran and his men were transferred to 17.SS-Panzergrenadier-Division Götz von Berlichingen on the Western Front.
 Kaiser took part in the battles of Normandy and the retreat across the Rhine.
-In the course of defensive operations in the very outskirts of Nürnberg in April 1945, the experienced SS-Obersturmbannführer Kaiser and father of three wanted to observe American movements for himself.
+In the course of defensive operations in the very outskirts of Nürnberg in April 1945, the highly experienced SS-Obersturmbannführer Kaiser and father of three wanted to observe American movements for himself.
 Together with his adjutant, SS-Hauptsturmführer Franz Kukala, he headed out to conduct reconnaissance.
-This inappropriate action for an acting division commander – but quite typical for a Waffen-SS veteran of Kaiser´s type – cost him his life.
+This inappropriate action for an acting division commander – but quite typical for a Waffen-SS veteran of Kaiser's type – cost him his life.
 Neither of the officers returned and were considered as missing for a long time.
-It was not until decades after World War II ended that the gravesite of the adjutant was found.
-Signs of beating and shot to the back of the head were found.
-Vinzenz "Zenz" Kaiser, holder of the Knight's Cross of the Iron Cross awarded to recognize his battlefield bravery, is presumed to have died on the night of April 19 – 20 1945 in American captivity.
-He was recommended for the award of the Oakleaves to the Knight's Cross weeks before he was murdered.
-Images: Clips from a 1943 German newsreel showing the then SS-Sturmbannführer Zenz Kaiser when awarded the Knight's Cross after the Third Battle of Kharkov.
-He wears, among others, the Knight's Cross of the Iron Cross, the German Cross in Gold, the Infantry Assault Badge and no less than four Single-Handed Tank Destruction Badges on his right arm.
+It was not until decades after World War II ended that the gravesite of the adjutant was discovered.
+Signs of beating and shot to the back of the head at close range were found.
+Vinzenz Kaiser, holder of the Knight's Cross of the Iron Cross awarded to recognize his battlefield bravery, is presumed to have died on the night of April 19 – 20 1945 in American captivity.
+He was recommended for the award of the Oakleaves weeks before he was murdered.
+Images: clips from a 1943 German newsreel showing the then SS-Sturmbannführer Zenz Kaiser when awarded the Knight's Cross after the recapture of Kharkov.
+He wears, among others, the Knight's Cross, the German Cross in Gold and no less than four Single-Handed Tank Destruction Badges on his right arm.
 Fair use.
 Credit: Florian Berger: The Face of Courage.